-A piece of flash fiction but Catherine Kos.
+A piece of flash fiction by Catherine Kos.

 I wake up to the sun shining through my window, and my radio alarm singing a pop song next to me on my nightstand.
 Today is my eighteenth birthday.
 Part of me feels like I shouldn’t be excited but there is another part of me that is jumping for joy at the idea that I’m finally going to be considered as an adult by my parents.
 I get up, go to my closet, and look sadly at all the garments.
 My mom went shopping recently and she bought me a lot of clothes… that I won’t wear.
 There’s lots of flowers, and bright colors, and things that I would never be seen out in public in.
 It’s weird to think how different she and I are, and even in the physical manners too.
 She’s blond and tall, whereas I’m a brunette and moderately short.
 Even my father has short sandy blonde hair with light blue eyes.